 With that she smiles, her form blurs, sinks, and slowly fades into the sand, yet her words echo and resonate in the space around us, “The way of Belonging is the way of of taking radical accountability and responsibility for your immediate context, for your existence, for how you arrived here, however it came to be.
 The work of Belonging is to discover what and who and where has already claimed you as their own and to put roots down, to bind yourself, to obligate yourself to them.
 The song of Belonging is listening to the song that your land, your rivers, your people, your ancestors have given you to carry, and then singing that song back to them.
 You get to choose your Identity, your Belonging has already claimed you.”

-To be a rites-of-passage guide, to be one who leads humans into the mysterious terrain of story in these strange and transitional times, we might need to begin taking radical accountability for our roles in the larger story, to the myths who are currently vying for our species’ attention.
-We might need to obligate, to bind ourselves to our belonging, to what and who and where and when has claimed us.
-The ceremony that brought us all here is powerful, magical work, and blessed are those who have found their way into it, yet I believe this great gift comes with an even bigger responsibility – I believe this ceremony is asking us to do the hard work of seriously looking at the myths we are in service to and what sort of a world we are initiating those who come to us into.
+To be claimed by ceremony and named as a guide, to be one who leads humans into the mysterious terrain of ceremony, myth and initiation during these strange and transitional times, we might need to begin taking radical accountability for our roles in the larger story, to the Myths who are currently vying for our species’ attention.
+We might need to obligate – to bind ourselves – to our Belonging, to what and who and where and when has claimed us.
+The ceremony that brought us all here is powerful, magical work, and blessed are those who have found their way into it, yet I believe this great gift comes with an even greater responsibility – I believe this ceremony is asking us to do the hard work of seriously looking at the Myths to which we are in service and what sort of a world we are initiating others into.

-You don’t need me to tell you that this is a time of great unsettling, a time where the stories that brought humans to this point are no longer working, a time when humans everywhere are wondering about their own stories and the story of the world.
-May we find the courage, humility, and compassion to continue saying Yes to Life, to the Big Story, to the story of the world, even when it is the most difficult choice.
+You don’t need me to tell you that this is a time of great unsettling, a time where the stories that brought humans to this point are no longer working, a time when humans everywhere are wondering about the story of the world and how their own story might find a home within that.
+May we find the courage, humility, and compassion to continue saying Yes to Life, to the Big Story, to the story of the world, even when it is the most painful and difficult choice.